 We explain how UK expats can ensure they are paying the correct UK taxes and maximise the opportunities available to them as UK expats living abroad.

-1. Things to organise when you leave the UK
+Things to organize when you leave the UK

 First and foremost, ensure that you take the necessary steps to be considered non-resident for UK tax purposes.
 This is an area that has evolved dramatically over the past few years, with case law demonstrating that assuming a non-resident status is not always straightforward.